 Special Olympics is a global movement of people creating a new world of inclusion and community.
-Here in Minnesota, we serve more than 8,000 individuals with intellectual disabilities every year through sports training and competition, free health screenings, leadership training and more.
+Here in Minnesota, we serve thousands of individuals with intellectual disabilities every year through sports training and competition, free health screenings, leadership training and more.

 None of this would be possible without our volunteers.

 We’re excited for you to join us in any of the following roles!

 Event volunteers help out in various roles during competitions and fundraising events.
 No sports or previous volunteer experience is required.
 Volunteers ages 11-14 must volunteer with a parent/chaperone/guardian.
 Groups are welcome!

 Coaches and team assistants work directly with Special Olympics Minnesota athletes at practices and competitions to help them develop self-esteem, sports and social skills, physical fitness and leadership.